23 killed in rocket, bomb blasts in Afghan market

 President Ashraf Ghani condemned the "terrorist attack", which he said had left several children dead.
 "The Afghan government once again calls on the Taliban to give up violence, and heed the demand of the people to stop fighting and start talks," Ghani said, in a statement issued by his office.

 In recent weeks, several brutal attacks have targeted Afghan security forces, mosques, human rights workers and prosecutors.
-The Taliban have denied most of these attacks.
+The Taliban have denied most of these attacks, but acknowledge that the group´s fighters have been targeting security forces.